metin/ProAngularJS-Repo/README.md

     . withCredentials : when set to true, the withCredentials option on the underlying browser request object is enabled, which includes authentication cookies in the request.
     . xsrfHeaderNamexsrfCookieName: to set the name of the cookie when server demands XSRF token.

+It is also possible to define the default settings for Ajax requests using the $httpProvider:
+    . defaults.headers.common : defines the default headers used for all requests . defaults.headers.post : defines the headers used for POST requests . defaults.headers.put : defines the headers used for PUT requests . defaults.transformResponse : An array of transform functions to be applied to all responses . defaults.transformRequest : An array of transform functions to be applied to all requests . interceptors : An array of interceptor factory functions . withCredentials : Sets the withCredentials option for all requests.
+This property is used to address cross-origin requests that require authentication.

 # Examples